innovation-first/paradox-innovation/content/building-blocks/kast/index.md

 {{< /quote >}}

 {{< quote author="Cedric Deveraux" source="Thales RCP" url="https://www.thalesgroup.com/en/activities/defence/radio-communications/electronic-warfare-communications">}}
-*Together with Thales Services Numériques, we implemented an innovative data lab, completly air gapped, by redeploying our key business modules to a Kast platform.
+*Together with Thales Services Numériques, we implemented an innovative data lab, completely air gapped, by redeploying our key business modules to a Kast platform.
 Acceptance by our admin and support teams was smooth and quick, they rapidly improved our product capabilities by leveraging state-of-the art yet standard components integrated by Kast.*